Are Sexual Harassment Victims Protected From Retaliation When They Refuse To Work With A Sexual Harasser?

 Title VII also protects employees from retaliation when they engage in statutorily protected activity within the meaning of Title VII.
+In other words, employees are protected from retaliation after reporting harassment.
 It is well-established that complaining about sexual harassment in the workplace constitutes statutorily protected activity for purposes of Title VII.
 However, courts have struggled with the question of whether the self-help activities of a sexual harassment victim, such as defying an employer’s order, refusing to report to work, or refusing to work with the sexual harasser, constitute statutorily protected activity within the meaning of Title VII.
 While acknowledging that employees are not required to endure sexually harassing behavior in return for the privilege of earning a living, courts have expressed reluctance to deem such self-help activities statutorily protected activity for purposes of Title VII because of concerns that such activities are potentially too disruptive and unduly restrict employers’ control over the workplace.

 Victim Refuses To Work With Sexual Harasser